Want to see the best of Myanmar but only have 2 weeks? It’s totally possible! Follow my itinerary to see the highlights of this amazing country.

 Days 6-8: Bagan

 Oh, Bagan.
 Iconic Myanmar.
 Bagan is an absolutely stunning place, with thousands of temples just waiting to be discovered and explored.
 You can take a hot air balloon ride during sunrise, or you can explore by e-bike.
 You can also do both!
 I highly recommend the e-bike.
 It’s a great way to see the city on your own.
+It’s one of the best photo spots in Myanmar!
 On your final day in Bagan, take the night bus to Inle Lake.

 Days 9-11: Nyaung Shwe (Inle Lake)